Missiles, drones and airstrikes, until a sudden ceasefire. How India and Pakistan agreed to an uneasy truce

 India made a request – which was not specified – that was “brusquely turned down with an intimation that a severe response was inevitable and in the offing,” Ghai told reporters.
 The Pakistani military said that it was approached by India earlier in the week regarding a ceasefire.

 “The Indians requested a ceasefire after the 8th and 9th of May after they started their operation.
-We told them we will communicate back after our retribution,” Pakistan’s Major General Ahmed Sharif Chaudhry said during a news conference on Sunday.
+We told them we will communicate back after our retribution,” Pakistan’s Lt.
+Gen. Ahmed Sharif Chaudhry said during a news conference on Sunday.
 After Pakistan’s military operation, “we reached the international interlocutors and we responded to the ceasefire request,” he said.

 Speaking on Wednesday, after India’s initial strikes, a Pakistani official involved in diplomacy efforts said Pakistan was engaged with the US and that he hoped those conversations would bring positive results.

-Note: Correction: This story has been updated with the correct rank of Lt.
-Gen Chaudhry